helidon-io/helidon/service/README.md

       messaging message)
 2. Any class with `@Service.Inject` annotation that does not have a scope annotation.
 In such a case, the service will be `@Service.PerLookup`.
-3. Any `core` service defined for Helidon Service Registry (using annotation `Service.Provider`), the scope is `PerLookup` if the service implements a `Supplier`, and `@Singleton` otherwise; all dependencies are considered injection points

 Only services can have Injection points.

 ## Qualifiers